Self

 Originally Published:

 Take a second to sit in silence.
 Is there chatter inside your head?
 Or is it relatively quiet in there?
 There’s a conversation making its way around TikTok about this inner voice — or lack thereof.
 Some people have a chatty internal monologue that narrates their life, while others have a quiet, serene inner landscape.
-The folks with the internal monologue simply cannot imagine not having one — and vice versa.
+The folks with the internal monologue simply can’t imagine not having one, and vice versa.

-As someone with an inner monologue, I fall into the first group.
-My inner voice mulls over problems, narrates my day, assesses situations as they’re happening, pulls up funny memories — and it’s been that way forever.
-There’s me, the person who talks out loud, and then there’s the other me, the little voice that exists behind my eyeballs.
-My inner monologue is there while I work, walk, and go about daily life, and I’m pretty OK with that — it’s what I’m used to.
+As someone with a very chatty inner monologue, I fall into the first group.
+My inner voice mulls over problems, narrates my day, assesses situations as they’re happening, pulls up funny memories from my past — and it’s always been that way.
+There’s me, the person who talks out loud, and then there’s the other me, aka the little voice that exists behind my eyeballs.
+My inner monologue is there while I work, hang out, exercise, and go about daily life, and I’m pretty OK with that.
 In fact, I don’t know what I’d do without her.

-After seeing a bunch of these TikToks, I asked my friends if anyone else has an ongoing internal conversation, and I expected everyone to immediately agree.
-But half said they experience the same kind of brain dialogue as me, while the other half didn’t know what I meant, and were equally shocked that others have an inner voice.
-We rapid-fire voice messaged back and forth in an attempt to understand each other’s opposite perspectives, to no avail.
+After seeing TikToks about internal monologues, I asked my friends if any of them have an ongoing conversation in their head, and I expected everyone to immediately agree.
+While half said they experience the chatter, the other half didn’t know what I was talking about and were equally shocked that I had an inner voice.
+We rapid-fire voice messaged back and forth in an attempt to understand each other’s opposite perspectives to no avail.

-Turns out, it’s actually really tough to explain your inner experience to someone, especially if they have the opposite way of thinking.
+Turns out, it’s actually really tough to explain your inner experience to someone else, especially if they have the opposite way of thinking.
 This is why TikTok is asking the question: Does everyone have an internal monologue?
 Here’s what the experts say.

 The inner voice is not just self-talk, says Dr. Felicia Pressley, LPC, a counselor and teen wellness expert.
-While it might include your opinions about yourself, it’s mostly a casual dialogue that isn’t necessarily positive or negative, she explains.
-Folks with inner monologues might also talk to themselves out loud as a way to verbally process something, “hear” the words in their head as they read a novel, silently rehearse a conversation before having it — or just feel hyper-aware of the inner workings of their mind.
+While it might include your opinions about yourself or the mantras you tell yourself to feel confident, it’s mostly a casual dialogue that isn’t necessarily positive or negative, she explains.

 It’s tough to perfectly explain each perspective — the human experience is complex, after all — but you’ll likely know which group you fall into after hearing about both.
 If you aren’t sure, pay attention to your thoughts.
 “If you find yourself talking in your head about what you’re doing or thinking, then it’s likely that you experience an inner monologue,” says Ogle.

-Another study found that it’s possible for people to experience a mix of both inner speech and thought without words, Ogle explains, which is a lot like a lack of dialogue.
-“With large individual differences, some never experienced inner speech, while others did so in 75% of their samples,” she explains.
+Another study found that it’s possible for people to experience a mixture of both inner speech and thought without words, Ogle explains.
+Sometimes the monologue is there, and other times it goes quiet.

-The reason why we all process things differently is super science-y and complex, but can be related to brain structure and personality.
-There’s something called anauralia, or the absence of auditory imagery, which may explain a lack of inner voices, Ogle says.
+The reasons why we all think differently are super science-y and complex, but they can be related to brain structure and personality.
+There’s also something called anauralia, or the absence of auditory imagery, which may explain a lack of inner voices, Ogle says.
+There’s also aphantasia, or the inability to picture something in your mind.

-“People who have inner monologues may also be more [naturally] reflective, as they can consciously observe and examine their thoughts thoroughly,” she adds.
-“People who don’t have inner monologues may be better at staying present at the moment without experiencing any distractions internally.”
+Personality also comes into play.
+“People who have inner monologues may be more [naturally] reflective, as they can consciously observe and examine their thoughts thoroughly,” says Pressley, “while people who don’t have inner monologues may be better at staying present at the moment without experiencing any distractions internally.”

-Still, it can be helpful to become aware of your inner dialogue and how it affects you, according to Ogle.
-“This can help you gain insight into yourself.”
+Even though it doesn’t mean anything, it can still be helpful to become aware of your inner dialogue and how it affects you, Ogle says, as it can help you gain insight into yourself.
 Her tip?
 Try meditating as a way to get in touch with that tiny voice inside your head.
+By tapping in, you can make sure it isn’t caused by stress, and also get better at listening to yourself.

 Studies referenced: